-Writing this bit to '1' will register the next low and high transition on RxD line as a Break character.
-This can be used to wait for a Break character of arbitrary width.
-Combined with USART set to GENAUTO mode, this allows the user to set any BAUD rate through BREAK and SYNC as long as it falls within the valid range of the USARTn.BAUD register.
+Writing this bit to '1' will register the next low and high transition on RxD line as a break character.
+This can be used to wait for a BREAK character of arbitrary width.
+Combined with USART set to GENAUTO mode, this allow the user to set any BAUD rate trough BREAK and SYNC as long as it falls within valid range of the USART.BAUD register.
 This bit will always read '0'.